 According to the UN Educational, Scientific and Cultural Organization (UNESCO), in Nepal and Afghanistan, 30 percent of girls miss school during their periods.
 In India, more than 20 percent of girls drop out of school completely after reaching puberty, and in some areas in India, the number is closer to 4 out of 5 girls.

-Period poverty does not only affect women and girls in some so-called “developing countries”; it also affects girls and women in wealthy, industrialized countries.
+Period poverty does not only affect people in some so-called “developing countries”; it also affects people in wealthy, industrialized countries.
 In the United Kingdom, 10 percent of girls have been unable to afford sanitary products, according to Plan International UK.
 In Ireland, more than 80 percent said they did not feel comfortable talking about their periods with their parent or teacher.

 Shame and Chhaupadi